Friday, July 31, 2009

 The other—admittedly far more wobbly—figure was Supreme Court Chief Justice Warren Burger.

-But in this one instance, Burger came to the fore when he had to.
+But in this one instance, Burger came to the fore.
 True, he discovered an “executive privilege” principle that, I believe, did not exist in the Constitution.
 According to Bob Woodward and Scott Armstrong’s The Brethren, there was something of a flap on the court over the quality of Burger’s decision.

 But at least the Chief grasped the essential point: even an acknowledged principle of executive privilege had to give way before the rule of law.
 In a criminal case, in which defendants were entitled to have as much evidence as possible, no one man—not even the President—stood beyond the law.